Maja Nylén Persson: International play

 Nylén Persson was part of the Swedish squad that won gold at the 2016 Winter Youth Olympics.
 She made her senior national team debut at the 2017 World Championship.

 Nylén Persson represented Sweden at the 2017 World U18 Championship, where they faced Russia in the bronze-medal match.
 Scoreless after two periods, the Russians scored twice in the third period to deprive Sweden of a medal.
 Nylén Persson was named the best player of the match for the Swedes.

 Returning for the 2018 World U18 Championship, Nylén Persson was named to the media all-star team as she and Sweden claimed a silver medal.
 A month later, she made her Olympic debut as the youngest on her team at the 2018 Winter Olympics, recording four points in six games despite the Swedes' worst-ever seventh-place finish.

 In the 2022 Olympic qualifying tournament, Sweden won all three matches to qualify for the games, with Nylén Persson recording an assist in the final match, a 3–2 victory over France.
 As an alternate captain at the Olympic tournament, she was an integral part of the Swedish delegation, who would be eliminated in the quarterfinals.

-Nylén Persson attended the 2024 World Championship in Utica, New York, where she led Swedish defenders in ice time with an average of 20 minutes per game and recorded three points in five games before being named a top three player on the Swedish team.
+Nylén Persson represented Sweden at the 2024 World Championship in Utica, New York, where she led Swedish defenders in ice time with an average of 20 minutes per game and recorded three points in five games before being named a top three player on the Swedish team.

+On 12 January 2026, she was named to Sweden's roster to compete at the 2026 Winter Olympics.